 Hot water usually helps soften the fabric, letting the soap or detergent to penetrate into the cloth better.
 In other words, it thins the fabric out by facilitating the fine threads to open, which helps your laundry detergent to enter the nooks and crannies of your clothes better.

-A hot water wash is at times all that you require to eliminate campfire smell from your clothes.
+A hot water wash is at times all that you require to get campfire smell from your clothes.
 And, quite often, a single wash is good enough to eliminate all the pungent smell.

 White vinegar thrown in with some other detergents for laundry could also come in handy with eliminating the smokiness from your clothes.
 The actual amount of vinegar you end up using would be in direct correlation with how potent the campfire smell is.